 Sport climbing is the style of climbing where fixed bolts are clipped for protection.
 These climbs typically focus more on athletic ability than adventure, and are usually single-pitch.
 Gym climbing is sport climbing while indoors, as bolts are the form of protection used in the gym as well.
 Top-roping, while possible regardless of what sort of protection was used to lead the pitch, generally has the same needs from a harness as sport climbing.

-Traditional climbing is the style where there are no fixed bolts to protect the leader, and one will have to place their protection as they climb.
-Traditional (or "trad") cragging is a bit different than long free or multi-pitch climbing, in that it is performed close to the ground, so less stuff must be carried.
+Traditional climbing is the style where there are no fixed bolts to protect the leader, and one will have to place their own protection as they climb.
+Traditional (or "trad") cragging is a bit different than long free or multi-pitch climbing, in that it is performed close to the ground, so no "all-day" equipment like shoes, jackets, food, and extra anchor building materials need to be carried on each pitch.
 Indian Creek is a perfect example of a traditional cragging area.

 The main feature needed for this style of climbing above and beyond comfort is that it has large enough gear loops to hold an entire rack.
 How large of a rack depends on the climb and style, but the ability to carry a triple rack, with quickdraws or slings, on the harness is what you are looking for.
 While some climbers rack their trad gear on an over the shoulder sling, we find that most prefer the even balance and mobility that comes from racking up entirely on the harness.
-Harnesses with large enough gear loops for trad cragging are the Petzl Sama, Arc'teryx AR-395a, the Black Diamond Chaos, the Petzl Corax, and the Edelrid Zack.Long Multi-Pitch Climbing
+Our Top Pick for Trad and Multi-pitch Climbing, the Black Diamond Solution Guide, is an ideal choice for this purpose.
+Another great choice is the Petzl Adjama.Long Multi-Pitch Climbing

 Multi-pitch climbs in North America are typically trad climbs, although there are a few places, such as Red Rocks, NV, where long multi-pitch sport routes are common.
 Regardless, for multi-pitch climbing, you need a harness that is comfortable for hanging at belays and rappelling and can also carry an entire rack plus extras like shoes, water, a windbreaker, and the collection of slings, belay device, and extra biners needed for setting up and belaying at anchors.
-Based on our testing, the Arc'teryx AR-395a and the Petzl Sama are the best choices for this style of climbing, as they have the most gear storage capabilities.
-The BD Chaos, Petzl Corax, and Edelrid Zack will also work suitably.
+The BD Solution Guide and Petzl Adjama are some of the best choices for this purpose, as is the Arc'teryx AR-395a.

 Alpine climbing is taking traditional, ice, or mixed styles of climbing to the high peaks.
 In some cases, like in the Eastern Sierra of California, the routes will be entirely rock climbing, in which case your harness concerns will be the same as for long multi-pitch routes.
 If snow, ice, or mixed climbing is part of your alpine route, then you will also want to have ice clipper slots on your harness, and other factors, such as weight, packability, and having a low profile so it can be worn comfortably with a pack on as well, become considerations.
 Some people also like to have removable leg loops in their alpine harness, a comfy feature if you are going to need to bivy and also need to stay tied in.
-Without doubt, the most versatile choice for this style of climbing is the Arc'teryx AR-395a.
-The Black Diamond Chaos, Petzl Sama, and Petzl Aquila are also decent choices, but are a bit bulkier and don't have as much gear storage or ice clipper slots.Mountaineering
+Far and away the most versatile choice for this style of climbing is the Petzl Sitta, and is our first recommendation.

 Mountaineering differs from Alpine Climbing in that the primary action more closely resembles walking or hiking, rather than actual climbing using our hands and arms.
-Don't confuse this to mean it's easier, as mountaineering generally involves serious situations like glacier travel or exposure to avalanches, where being roped together and using protective gear is necessary, and often takes place at high altitude.
+Don't confuse this to mean it's easier, as mountaineering generally involves serious situations like glacier travel or exposure to avalanches where being roped together and using protective gear is necessary, and often takes place at high altitude.
 The most important considerations for mountaineering are that the harness is light and very comfortable for walking in, and that it has adjustable leg loops.
 Typically, a relatively small amount of gear must be carried on the harness compared to alpine climbing routes.
-Once again, your best choice would be the Arc'teryx AR-395a, but the Petzl Aquila or even the Black Diamond Solution are great alternatives.
+Once again, your best choice would be the Petzl Sitta, but the Petzl Aquila, Arc'teryx AR-395a or Black Diamond Technician are great alternatives.
 We would also recommend looking up specific mountaineering harnesses that we did not cover in this review for the lightest and most nimble options.Big Wall Climbing

 Climbing big walls like those found in Yosemite Valley or Zion National Park will place an entirely different set of demands on your body and harness.
 Most climbers will be happiest if they purchase a specialized "big wall" harness, which we have not reviewed here.
 These harnesses are generally ultra padded and have super fat waist and leg loops, as the amount of hang time stretches into days and days.
 Be sure to get one that isn't too loose to start, because by the time you hit the summit of El Cap, you will surely have tightened that waist belt up a few inches!
 Climbers who are attempting to climb big walls free or in a day will likely want to use a regular harness instead of a specialty big wall harness, and for those people we recommend you look at the multi-pitch traditional climb recommendations.